 - 2 tbsp capers

-- Mix the cream cheese and vegetarian hard cheese with the thyme, parsley, lemon juice and zest.
+- Mix the cashew cheese and cheddar cheese with the thyme, parsley, lemon juice and zest.
 Add salt and pepper to taste.

 - Wash the leeks and trim off the green tops and cut the leeks into quarters lengthways.